RockLikeAmadeus/front-end-reference/React/README.md

 ```

 Be careful with using `let` in the `describe` scope--use the following rule: any variable declared in the `describe` scope should be assigned a new value in the `beforeEach` block (or in the first part of each test).
 See https://reacttdd.com/use-of-let.

+# Things to keep in mind

+- You don't need a separate file for each component, particularly if the grouped components are small and closely-related, such as those that components that are composed of each other.